Corrigans Reserve inclusive playground

 - To build on the completion of the first phases of the regional inclusive playground, upgrades to pathways, picnic facilities and tree planting, we will be upgrading the foreshore car park between the playground and the beach within Corrigans Beach Reserve.

-- The works on the foreshore car park will commence on 8 November 2017 and continue through to just before the Christmas school holidays.
+- Work on the foreshore car park will begin on 8 November 2017 and finish just before the Christmas school holidays.
 The remaining three car parks will remain open during the works to allow parking.

 - The new foreshore car park will provide an additional 88 formal car parks with four accessible spaces for people with Mobility Parking Scheme (MPS) permits.
 The works will involve the installation of stormwater drainage, kerb and gutter and a new sealed and linemarked road surface.